 - 1. Engine guard

 - 2. Final gear case guard

 - 3. Bolt

 - Place an oil pan under the final gear case to collect the used oil.

-- 4. Remove the final gear oil filler bolt and the final gear oil drain bolt to drain the oil from the final gear case.
+- 4. Remove the final gear oil filler bolt, the final gear oil drain bolt and their gasket to drain the oil from the final gear case.

+- 1. Final gear oil drain bolt

+- 2. Gasket

-- 1. Final gear oil drain bolt - 5.
-Install the drain bolt, and then tighten it to the specified torque.
+- 5. Install the drain bolt and its new gasket, and then tighten the bolt to the specified torque.